ncomputers/neo/deploy/README.md

 ## 9. Blue/green releases
 Automate zero-downtime deploys with the helper script.
-It boots the new version, waits for `/ready`, runs smoke and canary probes and then flips the Nginx upstream before retiring the old instance:
+It boots the new version, waits for `/preflight` and `/ready`, runs a minimal canary smoke followed by the full probe and then flips the Nginx upstream before retiring the old instance.
+Smoke failures trigger a rollback of the new unit:

 ```bash
 python scripts/deploy_blue_green.py --new neo-green --old neo-blue --tenant TENANT --table TABLE --base-url https://example.com